-An ICL is an artificial lens placed next to the eye’s natural lens and hidden behind the iris.
-The patient’s natural lens remains intact and no tissue is removed, but the ICL offsets imperfections that are causing vision problems.
-From the outside, ICLs cannot be seen.
-Once they are in place, however, they can deliver incredibly crisp and sharp vision — and without glasses or contact lenses!
+An ICL is placed alongside the eye’s natural lens and is hidden behind the iris.
+The patient’s natural lens remains intact and no corneal tissue is removed.
+The ICL corrects imperfections that lead to poor eyesight.
+While ICLs cannot be seen from the outside once in place, they deliver incredibly crisp vision – without the need for glasses or contact lenses!

-Many LASIK centers focus their training, investments, and advertising on LASIK and don’t offer LASIK alternatives.
+Many LASIK centers in St. Louis pour their training, investments and advertising into LASIK but don’t offer LASIK eye surgery alternatives.
 After all, LASIK surgery holds a well-deserved spot as one of the most successful elective procedures in medical history.
-Just as every person is unique, so are our eyes.
-There is no one-size-fits-all solution, and for many patients, Visian ICL is the best option.
+However, just as every person is unique, so are their eyes.
+While there is no one-size-fits-all solution for vision correction surgery, for many patients, Visian ICL is the best option.

 Your Brinton Vision Ocular Analysis will provide the information needed to develop a customized, personalized plan to help you obtain visual freedom.

-Visian ICL technology may not be as commonly known as LASIK, but it has been proven to be safe and effective for decades.
+Visian ICL technology may not be as well-known as LASIK but it has been proven to be safe and effective for decades.
 The first lens implant was placed in a human eye in 1949 by London Ophthalmologist Dr. Harold Ridley.
 He was later knighted by the Queen of England for his pioneering work.
 Ophthalmologists now have seven decades of experience with lens implants.
-Known globally as EVO Visian ICL or EVO Visian Toric ICL, ICL implants have been used internationally since 1993.
+Known globally as EVO Visian ICL and EVO Visian Toric ICL, ICL implants have been used internationally since 1993.
 More than 1 million eyes in 63 countries have received ICL implants, and that number is growing.
-Every six minutes, someone is given the visual freedom an implant has to offer.
+Every six minutes, someone is given the chance at visual freedom that Visian ICL offers.

-Your procedure will take about 15 minutes, whether its Visian ICL or Toric ICL; however, you should plan to be at Brinton Vision for approximately two hours, as we test you before and after the procedure.
+An ICL procedure takes about 15 minutes, whether its Visian ICL or Toric ICL; however, you should plan to be at Brinton Vision for approximately two to three hours as we test you before and after the procedure.
 Come with a friend or family member who can drive you home, since your vision may be blurry in recovery.

 Just as when you visit your optometrist for a routine eye exam, you don’t need to wear special clothing or change clothes on your procedure day.
-The only thing we will add to your ensemble is a blue cap, which you’ll wear during your procedure.
+The only thing we will add to your ensemble is a blue surgical cap to wear during your procedure.

-When you arrive, several of the tests that were done during your Brinton Vision Ocular Analysis may be repeated to ensure accuracy.
-You’ll lie down on a comfortable bed and anesthetic drops will be used to numb your eye.
-A small, gentle eyelid holder will be put into place so that you do not need to worry about blinking during the procedure.
+You’ll lie down on a comfortable bed and your surgeon will use anesthetic drops to numb your eye.
+A small, gentle eyelid holder or blink protector will be put into place so that you do not need to worry about blinking during the procedure.

-Following your procedure, our experienced surgical technicians will provide you with instructions as well as eye shields to wear for the first week so that you don’t accidentally rub your eyes while you sleep.
+Following your procedure, our experienced surgical technicians will provide you with instructions as well as eye shields to wear at night for the first week so you don’t accidentally rub your eyes while you sleep.
 We’ll schedule follow-up examinations for a few hours after your procedure and the morning after surgery so Dr. Poore, Dr. Chesnut, Dr. Lant or Dr. Brinton can personally ensure that your new vision is progressing well.

-Although the Visian ICL is intended to remain in place permanently, a qualified ophthalmologist can remove or update the implant to meet changes is your vision needs or health circumstances.
+Although the Visian ICL is intended to remain in place permanently, a qualified ophthalmologist can remove or update the lens to meet changes in your vision needs or health circumstances.